jduffy7/publicSandbox/.github/PULL_REQUEST_TEMPLATE.md

 Story:

 ### Summary of changes
-Describe your changes (permissions/security, wiki documentation, unit test coverage, translations, etc.)
+Describe your changes (permissions/security, unit test coverage, translations, etc.)

 ### Areas impacted:
 List general areas impacted and anything that should be tested that may not be obvious